Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: Summary and Discussions

 \section{Summary and Discussions}

-In this article, we studied the low-energy excitations of the composite magnetic monopole (CMM) in the Sawraswat model.
-We showed that it is broadly in accordance with the prediction of the distance conjecture (DC).
+In this article, we studied the low-energy excitations of the composite magnetic monopole (CMM) in the Sawraswat EFT.
+Our aim was to examine that, assuming swampland conjectures are respected in a UV theory, whether their constraints descend to lower energy scales.
+This is important for swampland conjectures to be useful in constraining EFTs far below the quantum gravitational scale or the string scale, or the supersymmetry breaking scale above which calculations for a string compactification may be under control.
+We examined the connection between the weak gravity conjecture (WGC) and the distance conjecture (DC).
+However, unlike the WGC whose statement can be tested within the framework of EFT (apart from the subtlety regarding stable heavy particles whose masses are above the UV cut-off scale of the EFT \cite{Furuuchi:2017upe}), here, the scalar field relevant to the DC and the tower of light states are both beyond the validity of the Low Energy EFT.
+For the former point, we study the behavior of the EFT in the small ($e$)/large ($Z$) limit of its parameters.
+Their relation to the scalar field responsible for the DC was well-motivated but an assumption, which should be addressed in the UV complete theory of quantum gravity, namely, string theory.
+For the latter point, while the tower of light states is signaling the breakdown of the Low Energy EFT, it can still be described within the High Energy EFT.
+We showed that the low-energy excitations of the CMM were broadly in accordance with the prediction of the DC.
 However, while the original DC predicts a tower of light states propagating in 4D space-time at the boundary of the moduli space, here, the low-energy excitations are localized around the CMM.
-Thus, we were led to extend the DC to include the possibility of the tower of low-energy excitations localized in space.
-Considering the central role played by the magnetic monopole in formulating the mWGC bound \eqref{eq:mWGCbound}, we expect that such a tower localized on the magnetic monopole is sufficient for eliminating the inconsistency with quantum gravity relevant to the WGC and the mWGC$=$DC conjecture.
+Thus, we were led to extend the DC to include the tower of low-energy excitations localized in space.
+Considering the central role played by the magnetic monopole in formulating the magnetic weak gravity conjecture (mWGC) bound \eqref{eq:mWGCbound}, we expect that such a tower localized on the magnetic monopole would be sufficient for eliminating the inconsistency with the quantum gravitational effects relevant to the WGC and the WGC$=$DC conjecture.
+However, if one does not accept our proposal to extend the DC including localized low-energy excitations, the model still offers a possible route to break the connection of the WGC to the original DC at low energy, even if there's one at high energy.
+Either way, we demonstrated that the Saraswat EFT provides an important testing ground for whether and precisely how the constraints from swampland conjectures descend (partially, or not at all) to lower energy scales.